stackingturtles/omikuji/docs/guides/prometheus-metrics.md

 3. **Troubleshooting**
    - If metrics are missing, check the logs for errors
-   - Ensure the metrics server started successfully on port 9090
+   - Ensure the metrics server started successfully on the configured port
+   - Check if the port is already in use by another process
    - Verify network connectivity for wallet balance queries

 ## Integration with Monitoring Stack